-percent of Grade 6 students in Southern and East Africa are able to do more than simply decipher words and less than 40 percent can go beyond basic numeracy (WDR, 2018).
+What about learning itself?
+Gross primary school enrollment rate in sub-Saharan Africa has expanded from 68 percent in 1970 to above 100 percent in 2010 (WDR, 2018); by 2017 net primary enrollment was 78 percent.33 Despite this massive success in getting children to school, a significant proportion of African children go through years of schooling without acquiring basic skills in literacy and numeracy.
+The World Bank estimates that less than 50 percent of Grade 6 students in Southern and East Africa are able to do more than simply decipher words and less than 40 percent can go beyond basic numeracy (WDR, 2018).
 In francophone West Africa, only one out of four children completing Grade 5 reaches minimum literacy or numeracy benchmarks (Lilenstein, 2018).
 The fact that there is a learning crisis in sub-Saharan Africa is clear from the results summarized in Table A.0.2 in the Appendix.

-Figure 5 uses learning-adjusted years of schooling from the World Bank's Human Capital Index (HCI) data for all countries (excluding OECD, and Europe and Central Asia) and paints a similarly grim picture.
-The red bars represent African countries.
-A significant majority of African countries have below six learning-adjusted years of schooling on average-implying that most children in Africa do not receive the equivalent of a primary education.
-No Latin American country falls below this threshold.
+Figure 5 uses learning-adjusted years of schooling34 from the World Bank's Human Capital Index (HCI) data for all countries (excluding OECD, and Europe and Central Asia)